 6 Averton Place

 PO Box 58733

-NZ’s number one biennial foodservice, food retail and hospitality trade event.
-Discover the latest equipment, learn industry trends, make vital new contacts, and network with your peers.
-Fine Food NZ will gather more than 300 exhibitors, 8,000 visitors across three days at the ASB Showgrounds, 24 – 26 June 2018.
+New Zealand’s leading biennial foodservice, food retail and hospitality trade event.
+Discover the latest equipment, learn about industry trends, meet vital new contacts, and network with your peers.
+Fine Food New Zealand gathers over 300 of the best companies in the business and over 8,000 visitors across at ASB Showgrounds, 21 – 23 June 2020.